hobyst/flmidi-kompletekontrol/docs/user/basic_controls.rst

       :align: center

 .. note::
-  Any other buttons not listed here aren't available to DAW developers and they are hard locked just to be used with Komplete Kontrol or Maschine.
+  Any other buttons not listed here are either documented in other sections of this manual or not available to DAW developers and locked just to be used with Komplete Kontrol or Maschine.

 - :green:`PLAY:` Toogle play and pause (will lit up when playback is active)